ThomasGormley/zed-harpoon/README.md

 ## Installation

+> ⚠️ **Warning**: This will modify your Zed config files (`~/.config/zed/tasks.json` and `keymap.json`) and create backups with `.harpoon_backup` suffix.

-Run the installer:
+Run the installer from the [repo](https://github.com/thomasgormley/zed-harpoon):

 ```bash
 curl -sSL https://raw.githubusercontent.com/thomasgormley/zed-harpoon/main/scripts/install.sh | bash
 ```

-This appends tasks and keybindings to your Zed config (`~/.config/zed/tasks.json` and `keymap.json`).
-Backups are created, and a confirmation prompt is shown.
+This appends tasks and keybindings to your Zed config.
+A confirmation prompt is shown in interactive mode (TTY); in non-interactive mode (e.g., piped curl), it proceeds automatically.
+Backups are always created.

 ## Usage